PaddlePaddle/PaddleSpeech/examples/csmsc/tts2/README.md

     └── feats_stats.npy
 ```

-The dataset is split into 3 parts, namely `train`, `dev` and `test`, each of which contains a `norm` and `raw` sub folder.
-The raw folder contains log magnitude of mel spectrogram of each utterances, while the norm folder contains normalized spectrogram.
-The statistics used to normalize the spectrogram is computed from the training set, which is located in `dump/train/feats_stats.npy`.
+The dataset is split into 3 parts, namely `train`, `dev`, and `test`, each of which contains a `norm` and `raw` subfolder.
+The raw folder contains the log magnitude of the mel spectrogram of each utterance, while the norm folder contains the normalized spectrogram.
+The statistics used to normalize the spectrogram are computed from the training set, which is located in `dump/train/feats_stats.npy`.

-Also there is a `metadata.jsonl` in each subfolder.
-It is a table-like file which contains phones, tones, durations, path of spectrogram, and id of each utterance.
+Also, there is a `metadata.jsonl` in each subfolder.
+It is a table-like file that contains phones, tones, durations, the path of the spectrogram, and the id of each utterance.

 ### Model Training
 `./local/train.sh` calls `${BIN_DIR}/train.py`.